mustafaugurozgen/ethernaut-solutions/README.md

 <aside>
 💡 This page has been built as a notebook for myself while solving Ethernaut challenges.
 Some of the solutions may not be so descriptive.

-Keep in mind that I have solved all by myself and I have tried to explain details in complex challenges as much as possible.
-Since the purpose was not writing a guide, it might not  Just a few of solutions may be missing, but for those I have shared walk-through articles which are not written by me.
+I have solved all by myself and I have tried to explain details in complex challenges as much as possible.
+Since the purpose was not writing a guide, it might not be so helpful for some of challenges.
+A few of solutions may be missing, but for those I have shared walk-through articles which are not written by me.

-This document might be helpful for you if you don’t want to read a long walk-through, but you want to read a keyword as a hint.
+This document might be helpful for you if you don’t want to read long walk-throughs, but you want to quickly check for keywords as a hint.
 Good luck!

 </aside>